Retire in Ukraine

 What advice do overseas retirees have for others considering retiring abroad?

 "If you do not mind accepting life and each day as it is, create your own adventure.
 My life had become predictable, boring, unhealthy, and less than satisfying.
 I am experiencing a new culture , slowly learning a little new language, have a beautiful loving companion, and the opportunity to visit much of Europe at reasonable costs from here.
 I do not mind bad service, and unpredictable experiences.
 Boredom is a killer for me.)))
 Good luck in your search for a wonderful life experience.
-Whatever that may be.))))," explained one retiree living in Kharkov.
+Whatever that may be.))))," remarked one retiree in Kharkov.

 What are the most challenging aspects of retiring in Ukraine?